saxix/django-easy-reports/README.rst

 .. note:: This project is under heavy development, do not use in production

-|app| is a reports engine for Django applications.
-The purpose of the project is to provide
-a flexible report engine where the end user is free to customize parts of the reports.
+django-easy-reports is a reports engine for Django applications.
+The purpose of the project is to provide a flexible report engine where the end user is free to customize parts of the reports.